bencagri/bencagri/README.md

 A Software Craftsman
 --------------------

-I do create cool #Fintech projects with 12+ years of experience in coding and 4+ years of experience in industry.
-Also developing blockchain apps in payment services.
+I do create cool #Fintech projects and blockchain apps in payment services with 12+ years of experience.

 *   🌍  I'm based in Bucharest
 *   ✉️  You can contact me at [hi\[at\]bencagri.com](mailto:hi[at]bencagri.com)